 Academic Appeals and Complaints

 The most comprehensive information relating to academic policies may be found in the Undergraduate Bulletin.
 In addition, information related to the following policies can be found in the Student Handbook:

 - Policy and Procedure for Handling Student Complaints Concerning Faculty

-Academic Standards and Policies
+Academic Policies AND PROCEDURES

 - Probation/Suspension Policy

 Good Academic Standing